Fundamental Approach on Corporate Governance

 3. Corporate ethics and risk management

-Based on the self-assessment questionnaire results and subsequent Board deliberations, the analysis confirms that the Board effectively fulfills its roles and functions across all evaluation categories, maintaining appropriate effectiveness levels.
+Based on the results of self-assessment questionnaires and subsequent deliberations at Board of Directors, our analysis and evaluation indicated that the Board of Directors is appropriately fulfilling its roles and functions and ensuring effectiveness across all evaluation items.

 Audit and Supervisory Committee

-The Audit and Supervisory Committee consists of one director who is a Full-time Audit and Supervisory Committee Member well versed in the Company’s business, and three outside directors who are highly independent from the Company.
+The Audit and Supervisory Committee consists of one director who is a Full-time Audit and Supervisory Committee Member well versed in our business, and two outside directors who are highly independent.
 In principle, the Audit and Supervisory Committee holds regular meetings once a month and extraordinary meetings as needed.
-In addition to attending meetings of the Board of Directors and important meetings as necessary, the Audit and Supervisory Committee members hold regular meetings with the President and CEO to exchange opinions and maintain close communication on issues to be addressed by the company, the status of the environment for the audit by the Audit and Supervisory Committee, and important audit-related issues.
-In addition, the Audit and Supervisory Committee receives reports from the Internal Audit Division from time to time, discusses the audit plan of the Internal Audit Division in advance, cooperating together to carry out audit procedures as necessary.
+Plus, the Audit and Supervisory Committee members hold regular meetings with the Representative Director to exchange opinions and maintain close communication on issues to be addressed by the company, the status of the audit environment established by the Audit and Supervisory Committee, and important audit-related issues.
+In addition, the Audit and Supervisory Committee receives reports from the Internal Audit Office from time to time, discusses the audit plan of the Internal Audit Office in advance, cooperating together to carry out audit procedures as necessary.

 Nomination and Remuneration Advisory Committee